kedacore/keda-docs/content/docs/2.10/scalers/azure-service-bus.md

 **Parameter list:**

-- `messageCount` - Amount of active messages in your Azure Service Bus queue or topic to scale on.
+- `messageCount` - Amount of active messages in your Azure Service Bus queue or topic to scale on.(Default: `5`, Optional)
 - `activationMessageCount` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
 - `queueName` - Name of the Azure Service Bus queue to scale on.
 (Optional)
 - `topicName` - Name of the Azure Service Bus topic to scale on.
 (Optional)